List of World War II aces from Germany: Accuracy of claims

-During the 1990s, the German archives made available to the public, including microfilm rolls of wartime records not seen since January 1945.
+In the 1990s, the German archives made available to the public, including microfilm rolls of wartime records not seen since January 1945.

 They show that although the Luftwaffe generally did not accept a "kill" without a witness (in which instance it was considered only a probable and didn't count in the victory scoring process), some pilots habitually submitted unwitnessed claims and these sometimes made it through the verification process, particularly if they were made by pilots with established records.

 Unlike all of the other air forces that fought during World War II, the Luftwaffe did not accept shared claims, but sometimes it happened.
 Each claim should have referred to a particular aircraft, but some victories were awarded to other pilots who had claimed the destruction of the same aircraft.

-From mid-year 1943 through 1944, the OKW communiques often overstated Allied bomber losses by a factor of up to two; these claims existed only in the communiques and weren't used in victory scoring.
+From mid 1943 to 1944, the OKW communiques often overstated Allied bomber losses by a factor of up to two.
+These claims existed only in the communiques and weren't used in victory scoring.

 Defenders of the German fighter pilots maintain that overclaims were eliminated during the confirmation process, but the microfilms show that this wasn't always the case.

 Stringent reviews and comparisons of Allied archives and German archives show that 90 percent of the claims submitted were confirmed, or found to be "in order" for confirmation, up to the time the system broke down altogether in 1945.